 A graded course required of Economics majors generally taken in the second semester of the senior year.
-Students should enroll in a workshop section with the instructor who has agreed to supervise the Senior Project.
-Entails mainly the writing and defense of the Senior Project.
+Students should enroll in a section with the instructor who has agreed to supervise their Senior Project.
+The course entails mainly the writing and defense of the Senior Project.